Call for Submissions

-For our Spring/Summer 2020 issue, Words on Play, Nimrod International Journal invites poems, short stories, creative nonfiction pieces, and translations about play.
+For our Spring/Summer 2024 issue, Nimrod International Journal invites poems, short stories, creative nonfiction pieces, and translations on the theme of refuge.

 What We Are Seeking:

 We’re looking for work that explores ideas of refuge in all its forms.
 Here are a few examples of what submissions for this issue might look like:

 - Work about physical refuge, the spaces that rejuvenate us, calm us, and make us feel safe

 - Work about psychological refuge, whether that’s space we create in our own minds, the people we turn to for solace and support, or other aspects of mental refuge

 - Work about migration, refugees, asylum seekers, and all those in need of shelter

 - Work about what it means to be unhomed, not only the material deprivation, but the social invisibility that often goes along with it

 - Work about refuge in terms of wildlife, nature, and environmental preservation

 - Work about how it affects us when we find—or cannot find—refuge in our own bodies